Last updated: 04/15/21

 - Vaccine supply may be limited and restricted by age, work access permit status, and other factors as determined by the Mauritian authorities.

 - Which vaccines are available in Mauritius?
 Covaxin

 - Visit the FDA’s website to learn more about FDA-approved vaccines in the United States.

 - The United States Government does not plan to provide COVID-19 vaccinations to private U.S. citizens overseas.
 Please follow host country developments and guidelines for COVID-19 vaccination.

 Entry and Exit Requirements:

-- Individuals who have had possible exposure to COVID-19 are placed into quarantine for approximately 14 days.
+- All arrivals must undergo a 14-day quarantine at an establishmentapproved by the authorities.
+Individuals who have had possible exposure to COVID-19 are placed into quarantine for at least 14 days.